AmandaBrannon/AmandaBrannon/README.md

-Hey, I'm Amanda! (she/her) 👋
+# Hey, I'm Amanda! (she/her) 👋

 I'm a Software Developer born in Niceville 🔥 who's currently studying at the University of Florida 🐊

-I'm pursuing a undergraduate CS degree and passionate about:
+I'm pursuing a undergraduate CS degree and a Math minor and I'm passionate about:

 🎨 Art
 🏋️ Working Out